 Life is uncertain.
 Business is uncertain.
 All you can do is to make the best decisions with the information you have at the time.
 And remember that most decisions are not final and can be changed.

-What fear of uncertainty looks and sounds like:
+What fear of uncertainty looks like when starting your own business:

 - Second-guessing yourself and questioning decisions